Common Challenges in SaaS Management and How to Overcome Them

 How to Overcome It:

-- Conduct Regular Audits: Periodically review your SaaS stack to identify redundant or underutilized tools.
+- Conduct Regular Audits: Perform a quarterly or bi-annual audit of all SaaS subscriptions to identify unused or redundant tools.

 The Challenge: